Surety Bonds

 The purchase of a surety bond may help a state agency offset the cost of a dishonest act by an employee or an employee’s failure to perform duties of their position.
 A state agency may only purchase a surety bond for a state officer or employee if it is:

-- Required by the Texas Constitution or federal law or regulation, or
+- Required by the Texas Constitution or federal law or regulation

-- Approved by the State Office of Risk Management (SORM).
+–or– - Approved by the State Office of Risk Management (SORM)

-SORM will determine the amount of bond coverage needed for a state agency, unless the amount is determined by the state constitution or federal law or regulation, or court order.
+SORM determines the amount of bond coverage needed for a state agency, unless the amount is determined by:

 A surety bond must be on a form approved by the Commissioner of Insurance and purchased from an insurance company authorized to issue surety bonds in Texas.